porpi/DigiAssets-Parser/README.md

 # DigiAssets Block Parser

-Connects to DigiByted (Json RPC) and parse the blockchain into mongodb including DigiAssets asset data, utxo's for address and much more.
+Connects to DigiByted (Json RPC) and parse the blockchain into PostgreSQL including DigiAssets asset data, utxo's for address and much more.

 ### Installation